Chery eQ5

-The Chery eQ5 (codeproject S61) is an electric compact crossover SUV by Chery.
+The Chery eQ5 is a battery electric compact crossover SUV produced by Chery since 2020.

 The Chinese name Ant (蚂蚁) is for creating an Ant-themed electric vehicles family within the NEV product series Chery.
 The company already has an electric city car in the product line called the Little Ant (小蚂蚁) in Chinese or Chery eQ1, and launched the Chery Ant Concept in 2013.

-History
+Overview

 In August 2019, Chery NEV officials mentioned that the firm was developing an all-aluminum platform for pure electric vehicle models and will build electric models by 2020 including the S81, S61, and S57.
 The three models mentioned would mainly be coupes and SUVs and be capable of equipping electric four-wheel drive system.
 Additionally, Chery has disclosed that the model built on the all-aluminum pure electric platform will cooperate with tech companies from China, and is expected to provide facial recognition, ADAS, and 5G-V2X.
 As of December 2019, news of an electric crossover SUV by Chery codenamed the S61 went offline surfaced.
 The electric S61 debuts a new exterior styling design language and is based on a newly developed all-aluminum pure electric platform.
 The production version of the S61 model was scheduled to launch in mid 2020.

 Chery unveiled the eQ5 in August 2020, with the electric crossover going on sale at the end of August.

 Technical details

-The Chery eQ5 is built on Chery’s new LFS high-strength aluminum-magnesium alloy smart vehicle platform that is only 60 percent the weight of a conventional vehicle’s platform.
+The Chery eQ5 is built on Chery's new LFS high-strength aluminum-magnesium alloy smart vehicle platform that is only 60 percent the weight of a conventional vehicle's platform.
 The LFS high-strength aluminum-magnesium alloy smart vehicle platform has 93 percent of the body frame using aluminium-magnesium alloy, and the weight of the frame of the platform is only 94.4 kg or 60 percent the weight of the structure of vehicles that uses conventional platforms.

 Three rear-wheel-drive variants including the low-output, standard-output, and high-output variants were planned at launch with a single electric motor mounted at the rear.
 The motor of the low-output variant would producing 120 kW and 250 Nm of torque.
 The motor of the standard-output variant is tuned to produce 133 kW and 280 Nm of torque.
 The motor of the high-output variant is tuned to produce 150 kW and 295 Nm of torque.

-The Chery eQ5 low-output and standard-output variants uses a 70.1 kWh lithium-ion battery pack weighing only 456 kg and the NEDC rated range is 510 km, while the high-output variants uses a 88 kWh Lithium-ion battery pack with the NEDC rated range reaching 620 km.
+The Chery eQ5 low-output and standard-output variants uses a 70.1 kWh lithium-ion battery pack weighing only 456 kg and the NEDC rated range is 510 km, while the high-output variants uses a 88 kWh lithium-ion battery pack with the NEDC rated range reaching 620 km.